pith. sign in

 The pith

-Exact algebraic conservation in a discrete scheme rules out dissipative weak solutions of the Euler equations.
+Exact algebraic conservation at the discrete level excludes entire classes of energy-dissipating weak solutions to the Euler equations.

 A machine-rendered reading of the paper's core claim, the machinery that carries it, and where it could break.